-In the spirit of Small Business Week we are putting our experience as Top Naples Web Designers to good use and bringing you our best tips for successful website design for your small business.
+In the spirit of the upcoming Small Business Week in May we are putting our experience as Web Designers to good use for you.
+Read our tips for successful website design for your small business.
 We know as a small business owner you’re very busy, so let’s get right into it.

 Read More »

 A recent Google announcement confirmed what most of us in the web design world knew was coming – mobile first indexing.
 This news has the potential to damage the ranking of websites that have not been built with responsive content and website design applications.

 Up until this point in time, Google’s crawl-bots would visit the desktop version of your website to determine indexing and ranking for your website.
 As times change people have begun to use their smartphone to visit websites instead of desktop computers.
 In turn, Google has made the adjustment to use your website’s mobile version to index your website.
 In the past the desktop was your website’s primary version for indexing.

 Now, the mobile version of your website is about to take the lead.